 Reminder email subject lines are based on assumptive close — where the retailer safely assumes that the shopper has already made up their mind to buy and was interrupted.

 ‘Bargain hunting’ subject lines

-To bring back such shoppers and redeem those almost-lost sales, you must address their pain point right away— in the subject lines itself.
+To bring back such shoppers and redeem those almost-lost sales, you must address their pain point right away — in the abandoned cart subject lines.

-For instance, if shipping costs are a concern, you could use your subject line to offer free shipping.
+For instance, if shipping costs are a concern, you could use your abandoned cart email subject to offer free shipping.
+Here’s an example:

 - Redeem your cart with 10% off

 - We care for you.
 Empty your cart with 15% off